daniel-023/indonesian-asr-research/README.md

   - Implemented the GigaSpeech2 pipeline on the NSCC cluster for a small Indonesian channel.
   - Set up YouTube crawling on Colab (yt-dlp, VPN, cookie handling and sleep intervals).
   - Refined filtering: reduced confidence threshold and allowed LID labels `ms` and `id`.
-  - Used WER analysis to assess alignment quality and data loss in the forced alignment stage.
+  - Used WER analysis to assess alignment quality and data loss in the force alignment stage.

 - **Weeks 3–4 – Large-scale processing & Granary trial**
   - Identified Indonesian speech data sources (news channels, vlogs, commentary, etc.).